rishitnanda/Quidditch/Action List.md

 ---

  Seeker Actions:
-1. Seek: Attempt to capture the Snitch.
+1. Dive: Attempt to capture the Snitch.
    Activate: If snitch spotted.
    Counter: Dodge Bludger
    Effect: Reduces defense by 10%.
 Increase chance of losing sight of snitch by 5%.